about

 I came to systems engineering from physics.
 That background is the reason I work the way I do: I want the structure to be legible, and I would rather implement something from scratch than trust a black box I do not understand.

-Most of what I do now sits at the intersection of cryptography and adversarial infrastructure — protocol-level tools in Rust, hackathon builds across several ecosystems, and the kind of security research that involves reverse engineering things to figure out how they actually work.
-In parallel I study cryptography by implementing it: recent labs include SIS lattices, the number-theoretic transform, and a Baby-Ligero prover.
+Most of my time now goes into an independent research programme on liquidation cascades in leveraged crypto markets — two first-author preprints in 2026 — and into the software that measures them, because in this line the pipeline is the result.
+The rest sits at the intersection of cryptography and adversarial infrastructure: protocol-level tools in Rust, security research that involves reverse engineering things to see how they actually work, and cryptography studied by implementing it — SIS lattices, the number-theoretic transform, a Baby-Ligero prover.

 Recently I presented a paper on a real-world Web3 supply-chain attack at the iSCSi 2026 conference, accepted for publication in an Elsevier journal — more on the research page.